Organizational adaptation to uncertain futures

 My next project builds on my original dataset and expands the investigation of the adaptation of insurance and property markets to that of another growing atmospheric disaster in the U.S.: wildfires.
 This extension allows me to more systematically test and build on the insights from the hurricane case in a different geographic, institutional, and risk context.
 Like hurricane wind destruction, wildfires predominantly damage residential homes.
 Private homeowner insurance usually covers the resulting costs.
 The geographic concentration, risk profile, and temporal dimension of wildfire damage differs, however, from hurricanes.
 The project will compare the effects of wildfires on homeowner insurance and the evolution of property markets to that of more punctuated but larger hurricane costs.

 Solutions to climate change related insurance and property market problems – data collection stage

 I am in the exploratory stage of a project that will investigate the barriers to, emergence, and scaling up of technologically and organizationally innovative solutions to insurance-related (property) market problems created by the effects of climate change.
 This includes an exploration of the growing financialization of disaster insurance, the emergence of peer-to-peer insurance models and blockchain technology, the role of regulatory and policy efforts to encourage alternative models of insurance, and whether and how they can replace traditional insurance forms.
 I already have relevant insurance firm and disaster data and am in the process of collecting additional qualitative data for this project.

 Political impact of natural disasters – conceptual stage

-To better understand how the environmental turbulence and uncertainty caused by intensifying natural disasters alters the broader political economic makeup of advanced market societies, another project will statistically examine the effect of the interaction of natural hazards and social capital on political outcomes at the county and state level in the U.S.
+To better understand how the environmental turbulence and uncertainty caused by intensifying natural hazards alters the broader political economic makeup of advanced market societies, another project will statistically examine the effect of the interaction of natural hazards and social capital on political outcomes at the county and state level in the U.S.